clemsonciti/workshop-palmetto-linux/_episodes/08-interactive.md

 This will bring you back to the login node.
 See how your prompt has changed to `login001`.
 It is important to notice that you have to be on a login node to request a compute node.
 One you are on the compute node, and you want to go to another compute node, you have to exit first.

 For some jobs, you might want to get a GPU, or perhaps two GPUs.
-For such requests, the `qsub` command needs to specify the number of GPUs (one or two) and the type of GPUs (which you can get from `cat /etc/hardware-table`); we will also have to use the `skygpu` queue.
-For example, let's request a NVIDIA Tesla P100:
+For such requests, the `qsub` command needs to specify the number of GPUs and the type of GPUs (which you can get from `cat /etc/hardware-skylight`); we will also have to use the `skygpu` queue.
+For example, let's request a NVIDIA Tesla GTX-1080:

 ~~~
-qsub -I -q skygpu -l select=1:ncpus=4:mem=10gb:ngpus=1:gpu_model=p100,walltime=2:00:00
+qsub -I -q skygpu -l select=1:ncpus=4:mem=10gb:ngpus=1:gpu_model=gtx1080,walltime=2:00:00
 ~~~
 {: .bash}

-You might have to wait for a bit of the P100 nodes are busy.
+You might have to wait for a bit of the GTX-1080 nodes are busy.
 Once you get on the compute node, exit it to let other people a chance to get on it.

+If you want a GPU but don't care about the type of the GPU, you can request `gpu_model=any`.

 It is possible to ask for several compute nodes at a time, for example `select=4` will give you 4 compute nodes.
 Some programs, such as LAMMPS or NAMD, work a lot faster if you ask for several nodes.
 This is an advanced topic and we will not discuss it here, but you can find some examples on our website.